octa-acostamonti/NutriAPI/LOG.md

 18/8/2023

-Modified README to latter explain the API
+Modified README to later explain the API

 19/8/2023